SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Introduction

 \section{Introduction}

-Handwritten signature is the most common and popular mode of biometric identification that has been used over decades across various aspects of human activity.
-From monetary transaction cheques to legal documents to offline application forms, signature has been the de facto standard method for document validation and is used almost at a daily basis.
-Thus, verification of a signature is a very crucial task so as to accurately assert the original owner of a signature sample, since fraudulence is widespread and often, highly skilled.
-Such verification is heavily time consuming as well as prone to human error, thereby required to be automated by pattern recognition methods.
+Handwritten signature is the most common mode of biometric identification that has been used over decades across various aspects of human activity.
+From bank cheques, legal documents to offline application forms, signature has been the de facto standard method for document validation.
+Thus, verification of a signature is a very crucial task to accurately assert the original owner of a signature sample, since fraudulence is widespread and often highly skilled.
+Manual verification is time consuming as well as prone to human error, thereby required to be automated by pattern recognition methods.

-As such, signatures maybe categorised as (1) online and (2) offline, depending on the modality it is obtained.
+Signatures may be categorised as online and offline, depending on the modality it is obtained.
 Online signatures contain timestep-wise coordinate information of a signature, usually obtained from an electronic writing pad.
 Since such devices may be associated with sensors that can record several parameters such as pen pressure, time taken per character and so on, which are unique to a particular writer, verifying online signatures is a fairly easy task.
 On the other hand, offline signatures are 2D images that are captured electronically or manually before being processed for verification.
 Such images contain no explicit information that can define a writing behaviour, thereby requiring minute modeling of fine-grained features such as character strokes and handwriting style.
 Thus, purely vision-based signature verification is a challenging task and thus, has been widely studied over the last few decades.